IanHooper613/README-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  This application is installed with the help of npm install.
+  From the command line, the user will need to run 'npm init', 'npm install inquirer', and 'npm install axios'.
   ## Usage
-  This application is used........... ........ ....... ........ .......... ...... .......
+  After installing the needed dependencies, the user only needs to follow the command line prompts (questions).
   ## Contributing
-  For the time being, I am the only contributor to the project.
+  Mr. Mike Hoyt and the rest of the Carleton U Coding Bootcamp assisted with this project.
   ## Tests
-  There were many trial and error tests leading up to the presentation of the application.
+  There were many trial and error tests carried out before presenting this application.
   ## Questions
   If there are any questions, feel free to reach out to me at https://github.com/ianhooper613